JeroenCops/JeroenCops.github.io/README.md

 You don't need to mess with databases, comment moderation.

-#### Secure

-HTML and CSS are the only files hosted on the repository, no valuable data you need to protect.

 Find more information on their [website](http://cobalt-org.github.io/) or check out their repository [Cobalt.rs](https://github.com/cobalt-org/cobalt.rs).

 ### Github Pages